lockss/lockss.github.io/administrators/manual/2.0-alpha3/installing/git.md

 git version 2.28.0
 ```

-then Git is already installed and you do not need to take any further action.
+then Git is already installed and you do not need to take further action.

 If you see an error message similar to the following: